muttaisammy/conference/README.md

 ## Ampath
-This is a business promotional website of a company.
-It's a mulitpage website with minimum 5-7 section in every single page.
-The site is fully responsive and designed with HTML, CSS and Bootstrap.
+This is a Portal that receives  absrtarcts for research work in Usaid Ampath Uzima

 ## Demo
 - Live
     - [Ampath](https://https://conference-orcin.vercel.app/)

-## How To Contribute
-- Fork the repository.
-- Make your changes.
-- Commit your changes.
-- Create a pull request.
-- Wait for the pull request to be merged.

-**Note:** If you want to do a major changes than first create an Issue.
+**Note:** If you want to do a major change than first create an Issue.

 ## License
 This project is licensed under [GPL-3.0](https://conference-orcin.vercel.app/).